jphart-glitch/Interactive-Algorithm-Visualizer/README.md

 AlgoActive is a web application that seeks to create supplementary material to established algorithms and data structures instruction that broadens the accessibility of the topic to kinesthetic learners.\
 This is an independent work project from Princeton University undergraduate COS student John Hart.\
-You can access AlgoActive [here](https://algoactive.herokuapp.com/)!
+You can access AlgoActive [here](https://algoactive.herokuapp.com/)!\
 AlgoActive is a Node.js application powered by React that uses the npm package manager.
 It utilizes a variety of different packages to improve the interactability and usability of the application.
 Some packages currently have conflicts with each other, so it requires a special set of actions to operate on.
 For directions, see the "Getting Started with AlgoActive" section.
+For description of this repository's layout, see the "Navigating This Repository" section.

+# Navigating This Respository

+There are a few branches present in this repository: 'main', 'heroku', and 'react-testing'.

+## `main`

+This is the main branch.
+Code here reflects the most recent WORKING version of AlgoActive.
+Most likely, this will be the same version seen in the 'heroku' branch, but it is not guaranteed.
+This is the recommended branch for you to use code from, as I will maintain the invariant that this branch has fully functioning and complete code.

+## `heroku`

+This is the branch the Heroku server automatically deploys from.
+Code here reflects the most recent DEPLOYED version of AlgoActive.
+This branch will always be guaranteed to have working code, but it may fall behind the 'main' branch at times.
+For these reasons, I recommend that you do not attempt to use code or files from this branch unless you are fine with working on a previous version

+## `react-testing`

+This is the development branch.
+Code here reflects what is currently being worked on in AlgoActive.
+As such, there is no guarantee that code from this branch will function correctly or completely.
+For these reasons, I recommend that you do NOT attempt to use code or files from this branch.

 # Getting Started with AlgoActive